padok-team/docs-terraform-guidelines/terragrunt/adr-terragrunt.md

 ## Assumptions

-- We have fully adapoted Terraform and continue to believe that it is the best tool to configure infrastructure.
+- We have fully adopted Terraform and continue to believe that it is the best tool to configure infrastructure.
 - Configuring your cloud infrastructure with code is the best way for SRE to maintain majority of an infrastructure (Other possibility being cloud policies or orchestration tools like ansible)

 ## Constraints